TAJIKISTAN: Jailed, awaiting trial on "incitement" charges

 Khakimov is currently held at Khujand's Investigation Prison.

-Forum 18 was unable to reach Nosirkhuja Dodokhonzoda, Investigator of serious crimes at Sogd Regional Prosecutor's Office, who is leading the criminal case against Khakimov (see below).
+Forum 18 was unable to reach Nosirkhuja Dodokhonzoda, Investigator of serious crimes at Sugd Regional Prosecutor's Office, who is leading the criminal case against Khakimov (see below).

-Police opened the case against Khakimov after widespread raids in January and February on homes and police interrogations of Jehovah's Witnesses across the northern Sogd Region.
+Police opened the case against Khakimov after widespread raids in January and February on homes and police interrogations of Jehovah's Witnesses across the northern Sugd Region.
 Some of the interrogations involved torture.

 Police Department for the Struggle with Organised Crime officers seized Khakimov's Bible and other religious literature during a raid on his home after they interrogated him (see below).

 After the raids and interrogations, so far none of the Jehovah's Witnesses were given any punishments or faced any charges except for Khakimov.
 "The authorities probably want to punish a Jehovah's Witness more seriously in order for this to be a show case, a lesson for the rest of the Jehovah's Witnesses," Jehovah's Witnesses told Forum 18 on 19 March.
 "This may be why Khakimov was singled out."

 Jehovah's Witnesses in Khujand are still being regularly summoned and questioned by the police Department for the Struggle with Organised Crime, Jehovah's Witnesses complained to Forum 18.
 The Police summon individuals for interrogation "without written notifications".

 Police prepare Khakimov's arrestTrouble began for Jehovah's Witness Shamil Rasulovich Khakimov (born 30 January 1951), a retired widower, after police stopped two Jehovah's Witnesses on the street in Khujand in early January for sharing their beliefs with a passer-by.